Off-Season in Aravaipa Canyon: Fall Colors & Solitude

 The trip starting Nov.
-29 was to celebrate David’s birthday Nov.
-28. One reason for the off-season start was Bureau of Land Management limits on entry permits for both backpackers and day hikers.
-In spring, summer, and fall those permits are booked months ahead.
-When David looked into permits in September the first available were late November.
+29 was to celebrate David’s Nov.
+28 birthday.
+One reason for the off-season start was Bureau of Land Management (BLM) limits on entry permits for both backpackers and day hikers.
+In spring, summer, and fall, those permits are booked months ahead.
+When David looked into permits in September; first available were late November.

 I don’t like being cold; one reason we leave our Idaho mountain residence in October to spend the winter in Tucson!
-David bought Sealskinz waterproof socks to wear with our Keene water sandals and Gore Tex gaiters.
+David bought Sealskinz waterproof socks to wear with our KEEN water sandals and Gore-Tex gaiters.

 Driving to West Trailhead (off Oracle Highway) past privately owned ranches, we noticed a bonus ahead: masses of golden cottonwood trees along the river.
-Two sport utility vehicles (SUVs) were parked at the trailhead.
-(Travel to west trailhead 70 miles from Tucson mostly on SR-77; a high-clearance vehicle was fine for last 12 miles of dirt road.
-The East trailhead north of Fort Grant and Wilcox—150 miles from Tucson—reputedly requires heavy duty off-road-vehicle.)
+Two SUVs were parked at the trailhead.
+We came in West Trailhead 70 miles from Tucson mostly on SR-77 and 12 miles dirt road.

-We wore 2 upper layers—turtleneck and a shirt—starting at cold, breezy trailhead overlooking the Aravaipa valley.
+We wore two upper layers—turtleneck and shirt—starting at cold, breezy trailhead overlooking the Aravaipa valley.
 We dropped into the canyon on steep eroded trail and donned water gear for the first crossing.
 It went fine.
-Wool socks and water-repellant Sealskinz socks kept our feet toasty and Gore-Tex gators kept mid-calf water from contact with legs and ankles.
+Wool and water-repellant Sealskinz socks kept feet toasty and Gore-Tex gators prevented mid-calf water from contact with legs and ankles.

-With no wind in the canyon and warming sun we were soon down to cotton shirts; I rolled up sleeves to my elbows.
-Feet remained cozy despite many crossings; and the Sealskinz socks did not cause blisters.
-My fears of a cold wet trip appeared unfounded.
-However, I got to camp that night soaked and freezing!
+With no wind in the canyon and warming sun, we were soon down to cotton shirts; I rolled up sleeves to my elbows.
+Feet remained cozy despite many crossings, and Sealskinz socks did not cause blisters.
+My fears of a cold, wet trip appeared unfounded.
+However, I still got to camp that night soaked and freezing!

-Glorious golden cottonwood, walnut, and ash trees graced the canyon; further up we saw more sycamore clothed in large lobed red-brown leaves (that look like large hand with rounded fingers).
+Glorious golden cottonwood, walnut, and ash trees graced the canyon; farther up, we saw more sycamore clothed in large lobed red-brown leaves (resembling a hand with rounded fingers).